 Nan Yun, the Last Secret Successor of Sleeping Qigong

-About fifteen years ago, Master Nan Yun received permission to reveal the powerful style of Sleeping Qigong from his teacher, the Grand Master of this style.
+About twenty five years ago, Master Nan Yun received permission to reveal the powerful style of Sleeping Qigong from his teacher, the Grand Master of this style.
 His teacher is an old man who leads an extraordinary life somewhere in the mountains of China, although no one knows exactly where.
 Like in fairytales, his disciple has a unique mind linkage and contact that is available no matter where they both are.
 It is almost like a handheld, non interruptible mobile telephone connection, only in this case, these two men do not need any equipment or devices.

 In the minds of most Chinese, a master of Qigong would be an old man, or at least somebody who is well into middle age, thus it was quite a surprise when Nan Yun, at that time only 27 years old, appeared as a master who had an old secret style of Qigong to offer the people of China.
 Many did not take him seriously at first, because of his youth.
 He even looked much younger than his 27 years, which, by the way, is always the case with practitioners of Qigong.
 He looked like an 18 year-old, plus he had an innocent look, as well as appearing to be a sincere man with a very pleasant smile.
 All this was of course because he had reached the inner peace of enlightenment in his early stage of life.
 He almost had the look of a Buddha.